microsoft/atlas-design/site/src/atomics/border.md

 ### Size

-Additionally `-lg` may be added for a thicker board.
+Additionally `-lg` may be added for a thicker border.

 ```html
 <div class="border-lg padding-sm">